eleanorkelly/mdtest/README.md

 3. For us, it said ‘incomplete’.

 4. Look at the VA_Workload dashboard in 'kibana 3' (see links below to kibana/graphana).
 Filter on your namespace - this should show the image going through all the VA backend stages.
 (You can get your namespace with the cmd `cf ic namespace get`.)
+Filter by adding a new filter where querystring=must and query="*NAMESPACE*".
  * dev, prestage and stage logs and graphs are available at: [https://logmet.stage1.ng.bluemix.net/app/](https://logmet.stage1.ng.bluemix.net/app/)
  * prod-eu-gb logs and graphs are available at: [https://logmet.eu-gb.bluemix.net/app/](https://logmet.eu-gb.bluemix.net/app/)
  * prod-us-south logs and graphs are available at: [https://logmet.ng.bluemix.net/app/](https://logmet.ng.bluemix.net/app/)